cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 - The sources are mainly database tables or views from the operational systems.
 To accelerate the process of listing all source fields, a script can use the database dictionary of the source system to generate the list of fields in DVDP syntax.
 - Analysis of the source data (business keys, uniqueness) is done with basic SQL queries by the data engineers and documented in a source specification document
 - With the analysis result in mind, the data engineer creates the data vault model, documented in a diagram
-- the diagram is translared into the DVDP model syntax by the data enginneer and merged with the generated field list
+- the diagram is translated into the DVDP model syntax by the data enginneer and merged with the generated field list
 - the generated field list is extended with the mapping to the data vault model
 - additional properties to guide the access, parsing and increment logic are added to the DVPD